yupswing/akifox-transform/README.md

 What are the affine transformation you might ask...
 - read <a href="http://en.wikipedia.org/wiki/Affine_transformation">this wikipedia page</a>
 - read <a href="http://www.senocular.com/flash/tutorials/transformmatrix/">this great flash tutorial</a>

+# NOTE

+The class works quite fine with OpenFL 3, there are just few incompatibilities that might present problems.
+If you see a possible bug please test your app with the option `-Dlegacy` before filing an issue.

 ## Example demo